 … the details below all remain same …

 Self-paced online education 30 CE hours

 Focus: Enhancing foundational knowledge and shifting paradigms of pain, people living in pain, and pain care; in-depth integration of pain science

 Students gain in-depth understanding of pain from science and from yoga perspectives – through written, audio and video education, and reflective learning/journalling

 PCYCC students will:

 - gain knowledge about current pain science, basic neurobiology, and relevant anatomy, biology, physiology, and psychology

-- explore how pain impacts every aspect of existence
+- explore how pain is created by and influenced by every aspect of existence

 - learn how to use each aspect of our existence to increase evidence of safety

 - learn how “moving with ease” can be used as both a pain education tool and for pain control itself